Autumn Term in Class 3

-Welcome back we hope you have had a lovely Christmas holiday and are ready for the New Year.
+Welcome back - we hope you have had a lovely Summer break and are ready for hopefully some sunshine this summer term.
 Our class page on the website will keep you up to date with information, what’s happening in Class 3 and to give you a feel for our fabulous children and class.

 Monday, Tuesday, Thursday, Friday – Mrs Dobinson

 Wednesday – Mrs Parkin